-All shares of the Company are registered shares with a nominal value of CHF 0.10 each.
+All 335'197'089 shares of the Company are registered shares with a nominal value of CHF 0.10 each and fully paid-in.
 The Company has one share class only.
 Each registered share carries one vote at the shareholders' general meeting.
 The shares rank pari passu in all respects with each other, including voting rights, entitlement to dividends, liquidation proceeds in case of liquidation of the Company and preferential subscription rights.